 The new plot holder document outlines what you need to consider if you are thinking of taking on an allotment and what work needs to be carried out when clearing and preparing a new plot.

 How to apply for an allotment

-If you would like to be put on the waiting list please complete the allotment application form and send it to us.
+If you would like to be put on the waiting list please complete the allotment application form.
 You must specify which sites you are applying for.
 You may choose up to three.

 The allotments information sheet gives details of each site, facilities available on each, and estimated waiting times for a plot.
 All sites have water unless otherwise stated.